What is E-Learning?

 - Archiving: Recording and storing the session for playback anytime.

 - Polls: Gathering real-time input from participants.

-- Screen sharing: Allow participants to view applications on your desktop.
+- Screen sharing: Allow participants to view applications on their desktops.

 - Whiteboards: An electronic version of a dry-erase board.

-Finding the right e-Learning platform to use will be largely dependent on your organization’s needs, the features that the platform offers and the cost of the platform.
+Finding the right e-Learning platform to use will depend largely on your organization’s needs, the features that the platform offers, and the cost of the platform.
 When choosing the right e-learning platform, you should consider the following questions:

 What your organizational needs are: